Alcasin/CSS-Portfolio/README.md

 - Practice modern responsive design techniques
 - Customize design elements for personal branding
 - Explore layout systems like Grid and Flexbox without relying on libraries

+> 🖼️ **Image Note**: All visual assets in this project were generated using AI tools (via GPT) to avoid copyright issues.